 Meanwhile, an arrhythmia is when there is a problem in your heart’s electrical system.
 If you have this disease, you may feel that your heartbeat is slow or irregular.
 Most of the time, when you have this, you will experience fatigue, dizziness, and even fainting.

 There are four types of arrhythmia:

 - Bradycardia.
 This is when your heartbeat is slower than usual.
 Research says that it is not a problem, but when this situation lasts over time, it can be a threat to your health.

 - Ventricular Tachycardia (VT).
 It is the opposite of bradycardia and instead of having a slow heartbeat, you will experience a rapid beat coming from the ventricles.

 - Irregular o extra heartbeats.
 It is the same with VT but happens rarely.

-Also called as an enlarged heart, cardiomegaly is usually caused by coronary heart disease or high blood pressure.
-Your heart has the tendency to enlarge when there is a damage in your heart muscle.
+Also called an enlarged heart, cardiomegaly is usually caused by coronary heart disease or high blood pressure.
+Your heart tends to enlarge when there is damage in your heart muscle.
 Although you will not feel the effect of this illness immediately, your heart’s capability to pump may decline over time.

 If not treated immediately, you might encounter some symptoms including leg swelling, shortness of breath, palpitations, and weight gain.
 Also, cardiomegaly is linked to another heart disease which is congestive heart failure.
 So when you experience these symptoms, be sure to check with your doctor.